Zero Period Tutorial:

 20% labs, quizzes

 Students should have their chromebooks with them everyday.
-They must be charged and and ready to use.
-If the student is having an issue with their chromebook (not working, not holding a charge, etc.)
+They must be charged and ready to use.
+If the student is having an issue with their chromebook (not working, not holding a charge, etc.) they should contact the Chrome Depot.

 Work Quality

 Homework and class work should be handed in in a neat and legible condition.
-If it can't be read it can't be graded.
 All work (unless math or graphing) should be done in pen.
-Edges from spiral notebooks must be cut.
 Unless otherwise specified, reports should be typed.

-The school library is open zero period everyday if a home computer is unavailable.
+The school library is open zero period everyday if a home computer or printer is unavailable.

 Absences

-Due to the fact that lecture is continuous, missed tests should be made up ASAP .
-Students must make up missed tests within a week of their re-admittance to school.
-Test dates are posted 2-4 days prior to the actual date so students are well aware of upcoming assessments.
+Due to the fact that lectures are continuous, missed tests should be made up ASAP .
+Students must make up missed tests within a week of their re-admittance to school during zero period.
+Test dates are posted 2-3 days prior to the actual date so students are well aware of upcoming assessments.
 The longer a student puts off a test the more new material they will have to absorb in addition to what they need to study.
 The sooner the test is made up the easier it will be for them.

-CHEATING WILL NOT BE TOLERATED!
-This includes cheating on tests, copying homework, and plagiarizing.
+CHEATING WILL NOT BE TOLERATED.
+This includes cheating on tests, copying homework, plagiarizing, and use of AI.
 Cheating on a test will result in an automatic zero.
-Copied work will result in a splitting of the grade (homework that would have received 100 will result in each student receiving a 50).
 Plagiarized work will receive a zero.
 Each of these cases will also result in a call home to a parent/guardian.

 Late assignments: